 "Water weight" is a term many of us have heard of, but do you know what it really means?
 It's often used when people are trying to lose weight (or, on the other side of things, when people are mysteriously gaining weight).
 Someone might tell you, "You didn't really lose five pounds; that's just water weight."
 On the other hand, if you've suddenly gained an influx of poundage that you can't explain, you might try to convince yourself that it's just water weight.
 Maybe it is, or maybe it's those late-night runs to your local burger joint that have contributed to you packing on the pounds.
 With this in mind, let's explore a little bit more about water weight, shall we?

 What is Water Weight, Anyway?

 In short, water weight occurs when our cells and the areas around the cells store excess water.
-While the cells do swell a little, the majority of the swelling occurs in the areas surrounding the cells; this is why you might see parts of your body that are prone to swell up get a little bigger.
+While the cells do swell a little, most of the swelling occurs in the areas surrounding the cells; this is why you might see parts of your body that are prone to swell up to get a little bigger.
 Ankles, for example, are known to show signs of water weight when the area around the cells starts to store excess water.

 Where Does Water Weight Come From?